How to Approach Property Renewals as Market Remains Challenging

 And keep in mind that building and facilities managers are also your stakeholders.
 Make sure they know what to expect so they can help you mitigate risk on the ground.

-Expect a Delay in Decision-Making
+Expect Delays in Decision-Making

 When claims get to a certain cost level for insurers, the process starts to slow down, and decision-making authority gets consolidated among fewer people.
 In addition, the decision makers are hesitant to move forward without advice from their legal counsel and other experts.
 This creates a bottleneck in addressing claims and lots of frustration for clients.

 Claims generally are getting more complicated as well as more frequent, and many areas of a claim that used to be negotiable no longer are.
-When you layer on the potential litigation and significant defense costs related to COVID-19 claims, companies should be prepared for everything to take longer.
+When you layer on the potential litigation and significant defense costs related to ongoing COVID-19 claims, companies should be prepared for everything to take longer.

 4 Things You Should Know About COVID-19 Claims and Litigation

-High turnover at insurance companies, especially in the claims department, is another recent factor putting distance between buyers and the result they want.
+Increased turnover at insurance companies, especially in the claims department, is another recent factor putting distance between buyers and the result they want.
 Relationships that companies have relied on for many years may be gone, even at a very senior level.
 But even if your relationship with your underwriter is intact, it may not bring the advantages it once did because of diminished decision-making power.